xudonghuang1998/Full-Stack-Web-Development-2020/README.md

 # Full-Stack-Web-Development-2020

 This repository contains my exercise solutions for the course [Full Stack Web Development (2020 version)](http://fullstackopen.com/en).
-For classmates enrolled in the course, it's possible to view my solutions as a reference when you feel confused, but please don't directly plagiarize the source codes and documents.
-And you're welcomed to disscuss any issues relating to the course contents and exercises with me!

 This course introduces modern JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
 Main contents include: